coletonodonnell/coleton.io/content/posts/algo.md

 };
 ```

 The question arrises, though, when we push a value to the stack, do we push from the left or the right.
-Well, if we pushed from the left, eg. push to 0, and then the old 0 becomes 1, and then the old 1 becomes 2, etc. etc., our time complexity becomes $O(n)$, but if we know the top most value, so if push from the right, our time complexity is $O(1)$.
+Well, if we pushed from the left, e.g.. push to 0, and then the old 0 becomes 1, and then the old 1 becomes 2, etc. etc., our time complexity becomes $O(n)$, but if we know the top most value, so if push from the right, our time complexity is $O(1)$.

 ### `isFull` and `isEmpty`